Skip to main content

 “Emm… what?”
 Ajabdeh looked surprised first at the bartender and then at Pratap.

 “Come with us, the police have been informed.
 Please take the glasses too.”
 The Manager ordered.
-The commotion made the people disperse and Pratap found Ajabdeh’s friends steering clear of the chaos.
+The commotion made the people disperse, and Pratap found Ajabdeh’s friends steering clear of the chaos.
 “Sir, please stay back as we need a statement from ma’am.”
-The manager told Pratap; he nodded.
+The manager told Pratap, and he nodded.

 “I feel so stupid.”
 She murmured almost to herself.
 “I am usually careful enough to watch my drinks.”